Enrico Caruso: Later career and personal life

-Prior to World War I, Caruso had been romantically linked to an Italian soprano, Ada Giachetti, who was a few years older than he was.
-Though already married, Giachetti bore Caruso four sons during their liaison, which lasted from 1897 to 1908.
-Two survived infancy: Rodolfo Caruso (1898–1951) and singer/actor Enrico Caruso Jr. (1904–1987).
-Ada had left her husband, manufacturer Gino Botti, and an existing son to cohabit with the tenor.
-Information provided in Scott's biography of Caruso suggests that she was his vocal coach as well as his lover.
+From 1897 to 1908, Caruso had been romantically linked to an Italian soprano, Ada Giachetti.
+Although she was already married (there was no divorce in Italy at that time), Giachetti bore Caruso four sons during their liaison, two of which survived infancy: Rodolfo Caruso (1898–1951) and singer/actor Enrico Caruso Jr. (1904–1987).
+Giachetti had left her husband, manufacturer Gino Botti, and an existing son to cohabit with the tenor.
+Information provided in Scott's biography of Caruso suggests that she was Caruso's vocal coach as well as his lover.
 Statements by Enrico Caruso Jr. in his book tend to substantiate this.
-Her relationship with Caruso broke down after 11 years and they separated.
-Giachetti's subsequent attempts to sue him for damages were dismissed by the courts.
+Caruso and Giachetti separated in 1908, after she began a love affair with Cesare Romati, the tenor's chauffeur.
+Giachetti's subsequent attempts to sue Caruso for damages were dismissed by the courts.